marsteg/adventure-game/README.md

 			- support multiple savefiles
 		- load from yaml
 			- select savefile
-## Player Character?
+## Player Character
 	- doubleclick on items for faster collecting
-	- Introduce Player Character
 	- Let the Player Character Walk
 		- requires a walkable area as clickable area per room
-		- requires player walking animation
+		- improve player walking animation
 	- make the character walk to items, doors, actions and NPCs before executing them
+	- do not walk to answers or into the inventory

 ## inventory
 - items should get ordered / aligned in the inventory